 - Economy of mechanism

 The economy of mechanism promotes simple and comprehensible design and implementation of protection mechanisms so that unintended access paths do not exist or can be readily identified and eliminated.
 One factor in evaluating a system’s security is its complexity.
 If the design, implementation, or security mechanisms are highly complex, then the likelihood of security vulnerabilities increases.
 Subtle problems in complex systems may be difficult to find, especially in copious amounts of code.
-For instance, analyzing the source code that is responsible for the normal execution of functionality can be a difficult task, but checking for alternate behaviors in the remaining code that can achieve the same functionality can be even more difficult.
+For instance, analyzing the source code that is responsible for the normal execution of functionality can be a difficult task, but checking for alternate behaviours in the remaining code that can achieve the same functionality can be even more difficult.
 One strategy for simplifying code is the use of choke points, where shared functionality reduces the amount of source code required for operation.
 Simplifying design or code is not always easy, but developers should strive for implementing simpler systems when possible.

 - Complete mediation